InspireGroupNZ/chameleon-test/README.md

 ## Part 1.

-Spend 10 - 15 mins (short) and read through the app and get an understanding of what is going on.
+Read through the app and get an understanding of how its setup

 Jot down 2 - 3 points that you like about it, or has been done well, and why

-Jot down 2 - 3 points about what you would do to make the app better without adding any new features and why.
+Jot down 2 - 3 points about what you would do to move the app forward without adding any new features and why.

 ## Part 2.

 Fork the repo and create a new branch.

 Implement 1 or more feature of your choice.
-Don't spend more than hour or so on it, just enough so that you think you have showed us what you can do.
+Don't spend more than hour or 2  on it, just enough so that you think you have showed us what you can do.

-some suggestions include

-- enable the ability to delete a todo
-- create an admin user that can see all users todos
-- provide a search capability todo's

-but you can do whatever you think provides value.
+The key is try and focus on what you think could provide an end user value.

 You can submit a question as an issue on the github

-once you have finished, submit a pull request.
+Once you have finished, submit a pull request.

 NOTE: if you can't get it running, just write some code and pretend that it works. more interested in seeing your code rather than having working code.